-“Dr. Andrew A. Jacono specializes in minimally invasive facial rejuvenation.
-He is an assistant clinical professor at New York Eye and Ear Infirmary and Albert Einstein College of Medicine.
-He is head of facial plastic surgery at North Shore University Hospital and fellowship director for the American Academy of Facial Plastic and Reconstructive Surgery.
-Dr. Jacono has been published in Aesthetic Surgery Journal and Archives of Facial Plastic Surgery and has been featured on Good Morning America, Anderson, CNN and in USA Today, Parade and Newsweek.
-His television series, Facing Trauma, appeared on OWN.
-He is a senior advisor to FACE TO FACE, which provides pro-bono surgery to domestic violence victims, and is a volunteer surgeon for Healing the Children.”
+Dr. Andrew Jacono, M.D., FACS specializes in minimally invasive facial rejuvenation procedures.
+He is an assistant clinical professor at the New York Eye and Ear Infirmary and the Albert Einstein College of Medicine.
+The head of facial plastic surgery at North Shore University Hospital, Dr. Jacono is also a fellowship director for the American Academy of Facial Plastic and Reconstructive Surgery.